-At the beginning of planning your work zones, you might want to use the kitchen work triangle approach.
+At the beginning of planning your work zones, you will want to use the kitchen work triangle approach.

 Throughout many years, it’s been considered the gold standard in kitchen design.
 First introduced in the 1920s, it’s a concept where the three frequently used items (sink, refrigerator, and stove) in the kitchen should be arranged in a triangle form.